Chemists in Pennsylvania

 Pennsylvania Annual Job Openings

-The BLS estimates 500 annual job openings, and a total of 5,600 jobs for Pennsylvania Chemists in 2026.
+The BLS estimates there will be 500 annual job openings, and 5,600 total jobs in 2026 for Chemists in this state.

 Nationwide, the prediction is 8,600 annual jobs and 94,000 total jobs in 2026.